Georgia Fowler Stuns In A Blue Bikini At The Beach

 The bikini that Georgia wore was bright blue.
 The top had a classic triangle-cut, and her bottoms looked like they were thong-cut — the sides of her derriere were bare in the shot.
 She posed on her left side and propped up her head with her right hand.
 Meanwhile, she extended her left leg out and bent her right knee in.
 Georgia placed her hand on the side of her derriere and glanced at the camera with a smile on her face.

-Her makeup was natural-looking, if she wore any.
+Her makeup was natural-looking if she wore any.
 At the least, it looked like she wore dark pink lipstick.

 The stunner wore her hair pulled back into a bun or ponytail.
 She accessorized with a bracelet on her right wrist and a ring on her left pinky.
 Behind her were several rock formations.